 Favourite thing to do in Dublin: I love to take pictures of wildlife.
 From my local cygnets to the seals at the end of Bull Island or on a trip over to Ireland’s Eye from Howth.

-What I do in the museum: Graphic Design.
-Every day is different, and I’ve never been bored.
+What I do in the museum: Photographer and videographer

 A museum without great people is like history without its greatest actors.
 Our people make our museum, and help bring history to life.